vardidze-rostom/python-yandex-disk/README.md

 # python-yandex-disk
 Program for upload files to Yandex Disk.
 ### Note:
-Yandex can Slow down upload speed when you try to upload files with that extensions:
+Yandex can slow down upload speed when you try to upload files with that extensions:
 ```
 data (.db, .dat, etc.)